geovedi/book-notes/2022/and-there-was-light.notes.md

-# And There Was Light
+# And There Was Light: Abraham Lincoln and the American Struggle
 Author: Jon Meacham

 ## Prologue: A Big, Inconsistent, Brave Man